mcosovic/JuliaGrid.jl/docs/src/manual/powerFlowAnalysis.md

     end
     solve!(system, analysis)
 end

+power = analysisGenerator(system, model)
 ```
 Once the simulation is complete, we can verify that all generator reactive power outputs now satisfy the limits by checking the violate variable again:
 ```@repl GeneratorReactivePowerLimits
-violate = reactivePowerLimit!(system, analysis)
+violate = reactiveLimit!(system, analysis, power)
 ```

 !!! note "Info"
-    The [`reactivePowerLimit!`](@ref reactivePowerLimit!) function changes the `PowerSystem` composite type deliberately because it is intended to help users create the power system where all reactive power outputs of the generators are within limits.
+    The [`reactiveLimit!`](@ref reactiveLimit!) function changes the `PowerSystem` composite type deliberately because it is intended to help users create the power system where all reactive power outputs of the generators are within limits.

 ---